murraycollingwood/perplorm.github.io/documentation/01-installation.markdown

 # System Requirements #

-Perpl requires PHP to run.
-PHP required plugins include PDO and DOM.
-Perpl supports PHP versions from 8.1 through to 8.4.
+Perpl requires PHP to be installed.
+Compatible PHP versions include 8.1 through 8.4.
+Required PHP plugins include PDO and DOM.

-Perpl requires an SQL database such as; MySQL; MariaDB; MS SQL Server; PostgreSQL; SQLite; Oracle.
+Perpl requires an SQL database such as; MySQL; MariaDB; MS SQL Server; PostgreSQL; SQLite; or Oracle.

 Perpl is multi-platform and we strive to make it run equally well on Windows, Linux and macOS.

 # Installing Perpl #

 We recommend installing Perpl using [Composer](http://getcomposer.org/).
+To install the currently stable version of Perpl simply run the command:

 `composer install perplorm/perpl`